-Join Bert Monroy for an in-depth discussion in this video Creating the scene, part of Bert Monroy: Dreamscapes Volume 1.
+Join Bert Monroy for an in-depth discussion in this video Creating the scene, part of Creating Dreamscapes in Photoshop: 1.

 In this first movie what we're going to do is we're going to create the basic scene as…we look over the cliffs down on to this lake.…So here we go.
 This is where we're going to create the whole thing, because this is going…to serve as our backdrop, way back here, all these nice little clouds down there, because…we're way up on the cliffs looking over at this.…Now in this scene we happen to be that way, we're looking over some high cliffs, but we're…not really in cliffs, we're just on a high mountain.
 This happens to be a view from…Mount Diablo in the Bay Area of California.…